rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    Clicking Login within this app does not involve additional communication with the server.

-   #### List

-0. Click the "REPORTS" menu item.

-   NOTE: Categories of observations currently are Cyclone, Avalanche, Wildfire.

-   QUESTION: How much quicker would response time be if less observations are shown in the report?

    #### NewItem

 0. Click "How to Report" on the upper-right corner of the map for the different